 Sewing the button back on is easy enough and buttons do come loose on all types of clothing eventually, but coming right out of the package this way is not something you want to see.

 The Sliders 4.0 Cargo Pants have an outer shell made from 100% cotton and the material has a smooth and soft feel and looks like your typical cargo-style street pants.

-They feel much heavier than they look and this is due to the generous amounts of Kevlar material on the inside.
+They feel much heavier than they look and this is due to the generous amounts of aramid fiber material on the inside.

 Like the rear portion, the lining is stitched to into the main seams on the sides of the legs with double-stitched rows at the top and bottom of the protected area.

 But looking inside the pockets and other areas that are not normally visible (button holes for instance), there are thread ends that could be trimmed and looks a bit messy here and there.

 Back to the protective features...
 There are two mesh pockets sewn into the knee areas for holding optional knee armor.
 There are multiple strips of hook-and-loop fastener at the top and bottom of these pockets, so that the armor can be adjusted to suit the height of the wearer.